-CAD-Equivalent Adjusted Diluted EPS is Adjusted Diluted EPS, as defined on page 33 of this MD&A, converted to CAD using the average USD/CAD exchange rate for the period.
+CAD-Equivalent Adjusted Diluted EPS is Adjusted Diluted EPS, as defined above, converted to CAD using the average USD/CAD exchange rate for the period.
 High Liner Foods' common shares trade on the TSX and are quoted in CAD.
 The CAD-Equivalent Adjusted Diluted EPS is provided for the purpose of calculating financial ratios, like share price-to-earnings ratio, where investors should take into consideration that the Company's share price and dividend rate are reported in CAD and its earnings and financial position are reported in USD.
 This measure is included for illustrative purposes only, and would not equal the Adjusted Diluted EPS in CAD that would result if the Company's Consolidated Financial Statements were presented in CAD.

-Fourteen Thirteen ifty-three Fifty-two weeks ended January 2, weeks ended December 28. weeks ended January 2, weeks ended December 28.
-2021 200 2019 - 2021 200 2019 Adjusted Diluted EPS \$ 0.29 \$ 0.17 \$ 1.02 \$ 0.85 Average foreign exchange rate for the period 1.3045 1.3206 1.3409 1.3273 CAD-Equivalent Adjusted Diluted EPS \$ 0.38 \$ 0.22 \$ 1.37 \$ 1.13
+Fourteen weeks ended Thirteen weeks ended Fifty-three weeks ended Fifty-two weeks ended January 2, 2021 ]] December 28, 2019 January 2, 2021 December 28, 2019 Adjusted Diluted EPS \$ 0.29 \$ 0.17 \$ 1.02 \$ 0.85 Average foreign exchange rate for the period 1.3045 1.3206 1.3409 1.3273 CAD-Equivalent Adjusted Diluted EPS 0.3783 0.2245 1.3677 1.1282